underlay/underworld/MESSAGES.md

 The default graph of messages describes the provenance of the assertions using the [PROV-O Ontology](https://www.w3.org/TR/prov-o/), using each named graph's blank graph label to refer to each assertion.
 This promotes an interpretation of RDF dataset semantics where the graph name denotes the named graph, as described [here](https://www.w3.org/TR/rdf11-datasets/#the-graph-name-denotes-the-named-graph-or-the-graph) and as popularized by JSON-LD's representation of named graphs.

-Every assertion must be the subject of at least one triple in the default graph whose predicate is one of `prov:wasDerivedFrom`, `prov:wasAttributedTo`, or `prov:wasGeneratedBy` (or a well-known subclass).
+Every assertion must be the subject of at least one triple in the default graph, whose predicate is one of `prov:wasDerivedFrom`, `prov:wasAttributedTo`, or `prov:wasGeneratedBy` (or a well-known subclass).
 Note that the range of these predicates are PROV Entities, so the objects of these "provenance entry point" triples cannot be RDF literals.

 There is no upper limit to the contents of the default graph - it may describe the PROV Entities associated with an assertion using other ontologies as well - as long as it is in the service of describing the assertions, and not carrying asserted data itself.

 Messages split data into assertions by their known provenance.
-An assertion should be a chunk of data whose provenance is described atomically, even if it means splitting up parts of a data structure between named graphs (querying, validation in ShEx, and other operations are all done over a merged graph).
-Depending on the granularity of the known provenance, there might be only one assertion, or there may be a separate assertion for each asserted triple.
+An assertion should be a chunk of data whose provenance is described atomically, even if it means splitting up parts of a data structure between named graphs.
+Querying, validation in ShEx, and other operations are all done over a merged graph.
+Depending on the granularity of the known provenance, there may be only one assertion, or there may be a separate assertion for each asserted triple.

 Most messages have just one assertion.